moledoc/molelinux/README.md

 This subsection describes authors preferences in programs.
 Also presents a list of most commonly used programs, fonts etc.

 * doas over sudo, but if there is no doas option sudo works fine.
-Also, for doas and sudo both I use nopass option (using doas/sudo doesn't require password).
+Also, for doas and sudo both I use nopass option (using doas/sudo doesn\'t require password).
 Just my preference.
 * program: default (+ xterm just in case)

 	* program: drop down eg. guake, tilda